• Skip to primary navigation

 • To a medium bowl, add the wai aromahana (lukewarm water) and huka (sugar).
 Stir until the huka (sugar) is dissolved.

-Add the īhi (yeast).
-Stir it in and leave for a few minutes to activate.
+• Add the īhi (yeast), stir it in and then leave it for a few minutes to activate.

-• Tip it on to a tēpu (table) and it knead for 2 minutes.
+• Tip it on to a tēpu (table) and it knead for only 2 minutes.

-Once kneaded, leave it for 10 minutes to relax.
+• Once it is kneaded, cover it with a tea towel and leave it on the table for 10 minutes to relax.

-• Dot a third of the chilled pata (butter) all over the rolled out pastry and press it down slightly to help it stick.
+• Dot a third of the chilled pata (butter) all over the rolled out pastry and press the butter down slightly to help it stick to the dough.

 • Roll it out one last time to a 20cm x 30cm rectangle.